kwabenamarmo/Kwabenamarmodev/README.md

 Conducting code reviews and providing constructive feedback to team members.
 Participating in agile development processes, such as daily stand-ups and sprint planning.
 Education
-I have pursued formal education in computer science or related fields.
+I have pursued formal education in Information Studies and Pshycology.
 My educational background has equipped me with a solid foundation in programming and problem-solving skills.

 ## Contact Information
 You can reach me via the following channels: